appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 ### Events
+When the event is triggered, these event handlers can run queries, JS code, or other supported actions](/reference/appsmith-framework/widget-actions).

 #### onTextChanged

 <dd>

-Enables you to specify [supported actions](/reference/appsmith-framework/widget-actions)  that would be executed whenever the user modifies the input.
+Specifies the actions to be executed when the user modifies the input in the currency widget.

 </dd>